Sascha L. Goluboff

 Guest Editor of “Why Post-Socialism is Good To Think,” a special issue of Anthropology of East Europe Review.
 Volume 18(1).
 My articles are entitled “A Note from the Guest Editor” (pp. 5-6) and “Re-Enabling the Disabled: The Struggle of Blind Russian Jews for Citizenship in the New Russia” (pp. 27-31).
 Spring 2000.

-Presentations of Work for the Public
+Presentations of Ethnographic Work to the Public

 “A Journey through Brownsburg, Virginia in 1860: An African American History Presentation” at Asbury United Methodist Church (Brownsburg) and Leyburn Library, Washington and Lee University, March and April, 2016